 What do you do when you miss your flight from Boston to Los Angeles?
 You can: A. book another flight, B. change your travel itinerary or C. rent a car the next morning and decide to do it over land.
 In three days.
 You can guess which option Josh and I chose during our Pole 2 Pole 4 Charity trip.
 This is a story about insomnia, a severe tornado and dreaming about Las Vegas (while driving through it).

-Boston to Los Angeles in 72 hours?!
+Boston to Los Angeles road trip in 3 days?!
 Why the rush?

 Good question.
 After all, we could have just changed our travel itinerary and be merry.
 The idea behind our Pole 2 Pole 4 Charity trip made us decide otherwise.
 In short, we were trying to buy a white van, paint squares all over it and drive through North America selling these squares as advertising / shoutout space to raise money for green search engine Ecosia (helping WWF conserve the Amazon rainforest).
 The van would run on bio-diesel, which we would derive from recycled cooking oil ourselves along the way.